 The sooner you position your proposition out there, the better you will lead the rest of the cover letter.
 It’s a plus if somebody referred you to the recruiting company.
 You do need to make sure that their name is included.
 This way, you will have better chances of being shortlisted within the application process.

-So the best first paragraph would look like below.
+So the best first paragraph would look like the one below.

 ”[Insert referral name] has personally brought my attention to your great company.
 As a [insert position with years of tenure and achievements], I know that I am the best candidate for [opening posted] on [hiring company].”